nui-ai/mediapipe/README.md

     for a verbose output which includes print statements made by setup.py, add `-v` to the pip command as otherwise due to pip's build isolation stdout is swallowed when the build does not fai.:
 4. verbose bazel analysis logs created when running under this pip command become available at `/tmp/bazel.explain`, they explain some of bazel's caching decisions.

-5. place a video file with hands in it, as video.avi, in the project root path, and run the following python test which should run with exit code 0:
+5. place a video file with hands in it, as sample-video.avi, in the project root path, and run the following python test which should run with exit code 0:
     ```
     python3 -P test-on-video-file.py
     ```

-if you wish to only build the C++ part, maybe for isolation that it builds without errors:
+if you wish to only build the C++ part, maybe for isolation that it builds without errors, or for C++ development:
 ```
 bazel build -c opt --copt=-I/usr/include/opencv4 --define MEDIAPIPE_DISABLE_GPU=1 mediapipe/examples/desktop/hand_tracking:hand_tracking_tflite
 ```